ceshine/modern_chinese_nlp/README.md

 ## 20190425 Update

-**This project has lost its purpose since the moment BERT released multilingual and Chinese version of pretrained models.
+**This project has lost its purpose since the moment BERT released its multilingual and Chinese versions of pretrained models.
 Readers are advised to check out [those models](https://github.com/google-research/bert/blob/master/multilingual.md) and other similar projects (e.g. [Universal Sentence Encoder](https://tfhub.dev/google/universal-sentence-encoder-xling-many/1)).**

 ## Development Notes